 What If The Crude Oil Buyer Can’t Verify The Crude Oil Seller’s ATS And Partial Proof Of Product?

-If the ATS (Authority To Sell) and PPOP (Partial Proof Of Product) cannot be easily verified but the buyer wants to go on with the transaction, it is important to ensure the crude oil seller is made to post a performance bond.
+NNPC does not give OFF-OPEC allocations and so any ATS (Authority To Sell) and PPOP (Partial Proof Of Product) showing that the seller has been given a bulk allocation is fake.
+This is why it is important to ensure the crude oil seller is made to post a performance bond, possibly upfront after the buyer has proven he has the money.
 This ensures a financial commitment from the crude oil seller in the transaction.

 To Sum It Up

 While this article may be a small peek into how to buy crude oil from Nigeria in the OFF-OPEC market, there’s a whole lot more information to learn and this would require a detailed research on the part of the crude oil buyer looking to purchase BLCO (Bonny Light Crude Oil) at a discount from the OFF-OPEC market.